XeiTon8/BitWallet/README.md

 - [ ] Create filtering for products;

-- [ ] Create an admin role and CRUD operations for it;

 - [ ] Write more tests for components;

-- [ ] Learn useRef hook and start using refs instead of document.getElementByID in some functions.
+- [x] Learn useRef hook and start using refs instead of document.getElementByID.